tarekoraby/hilla-todo/README.md

-# Custom project from Hilla

-This project can be used as a starting point to create your own Hilla application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+# A full-stack To-Do app with Spring Boot and React using the Hilla framework

+This project is a full-stack example of a To-Do application using Spring Boot, React and the [Hilla framework](https://hilla.dev/).

+## Requirements

+To run the project, you need:

+-   Java 17 or newer
+-   Node 18.0 or newer

 ## Running the application